nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader.rst

    You should add a second-stage bootloader only when necessary by the design or firmware upgrade needs.
    Adding the second stage bootloader for no reason will lead to a degradation of the system's overall security, as attackers can exploit bugs that may exist in either bootloader.

-The :ref:`bootloader capabilities table <app_bootloaders_support_table>` indicates the bootloaders that are valid for use as an upgradable bootloader.
+The :ref:`bootloader capabilities table <app_bootloaders_support_table>` lists the bootloaders that you can use as an upgradable bootloader.

 .. _upgradable_bootloader_presigned_variants: